-Talk to Catherine, one of our expert consultants, about experiencing the Cayman Islands and you’ll find that the wonder doesn’t stop when you land.
-Catherine will tell you about crescent-shaped bays and a stretch of powder-fine sand that’s so long it’s called Seven Mile Beach.
+Talk to us about experiencing the Cayman Islands and you’ll find that the wonder doesn’t stop when you land.
+We will tell you about crescent-shaped bays and a stretch of powder-fine sand that’s so long it’s called Seven Mile Beach.

 We can talk you through the best spots to immerse yourself in the vivid world beneath the sea, where to go snorkelling and where to find the most colourful coral reefs.
 Stoplight parrotfish – red, yellow and green perhaps? - Spanish hogfish and vivid yellow schoolmasters will cruise past your mask.
 You could even find yourself snorkelling alongside those enigmatic stingray.

 So the islands are definitely a far cry from the ceaseless bustle of normal life.
 But to really escape into pure blue relaxation you could take a 30 minute hop onto Little Cayman.
 Practically deserted – only about 170 people live on this tiny gem of an island – Little Cayman gives you a real sensation of being marooned in paradise; miles of untouched tropical wilderness, empty glistening beaches and sun-drenched solitude.

 And when you’re beached out?
 The salsa rhythms, the mojitas, the classic American cars and nightlife of Havana are all just a plane hop away.